kenforthewin/indeed_not/README.md

 # indeed_not
-hide those annoying sponsored job postings on Indeed searches.
+hide those annoying sponsored job postings on Indeed.com searches.

 Open your console and copy this script: